 “If you’re trying to write a loan agreement or an employment agreement, you need to spend a lot of time looking at what has been done before that’s been tested, it’s been tried, and it works,” he said.

-However, Flynn advised that students, particularly in the first year, should verify their professor’s policy on using materials and examples that are not provided in the course before using outside references for assignments.
+However, Flynn advised that students, particularly in the first year, should verify their professor’s policy on using materials and examples that are not provided in the course before they use outside references for assignments.

 Don’t Procrastinate Legal Writing Projects

-It’s important to allot an adequate amount of time when drafting a legal document, as the process works best when there is time for revisions.
+It’s important to allot an adequate amount of time when drafting a legal document because the process works best when there is time for revisions.

 “[Legal documents] require drafting and redrafting, putting it down and coming back to it.
 You cannot throw something together the night before,” Flynn said.